Samsung has updated these devices to Android 14

 Galaxy Foldables with Android 14

-On November 21, Samsung started rolling out Android 14 to its latest foldables, the Galaxy Z Fold 5 and Galaxy Z Flip 5, but only on Verizon Wireless in the US so far.
+On November 21, Samsung started rolling out Android 14 to its latest foldables, the Galaxy Z Fold 5 and Galaxy Z Flip 5, and as of December it’s widely available.
+By the end of December 2023, Samsung has launched updates for Galaxy Z Fold 3/Flip 3 as well as Galaxy Z Fold 4/Flip 4, which completes the company’s Android 14 rollout for foldables.

 Galaxy A and Galaxy M devices with Android 14

 The first Galaxy A series device to get the One UI 6 update was the Galaxy A54, which picked up the update on AT&T in the US on November 21.
 A day later, the Galaxy A73 was updated in Iran, and the super-affordable Galaxy A34 and Galaxy A14 5G weren’t too far behind.
 Samsung has also since released Android 14 for the Galaxy A24 and Galaxy A53.
-The Galaxy A52s has also been updated in most regions including Europe and India.
+The Galaxy A52s has also been updated in most regions including Europe and India, and towards the end of December, the Galaxy A52 has also been updated.

 - Galaxy A54 – Available widely